Farrael22/poc-microsoft-orleans/README.md

 # Getting Started

+Create a database named Orleans and run all scripts located on DatabaseSetup folder on the following order:
+1 - Main
+2 - Clustering
+3 - Persistence
+4 - Reminders

 ## Monitoring

 Use http://localhost:8080 to access Microsoft Orleans Monitoring Dashboard, where you can see all the requests done, time spent on them and other informations.